Mercuso/easy-timelapse/README.md

 In PrusaSlicer, go to Printer Settings -> Custom G-code -> After layer change G-code
 Example code can be found in examples project directory
 For Prusa printers, it's impossible to use [M118](https://marlinfw.org/docs/gcode/M118.html) command for printing into serial port is not supported.
 Workaround - put the non-existent command and use the error message as a signal that indicates layer change

+### Connect printer to computer
+Connect printer with computer where you're planning to run server with USB cable
+For Prusa MINI+ printer, use micro USB port on the right side
+Printer should be turned on and connected to the same computer where server is running

+### Start server
+Commands for starting server are described in "Installation" section

 ### Connect camera
 After starting server, check logs, it should print something like this: